richyen/terradatum-jdbc/README.md

 #### Code Generation

-While you could hand-craft your implementation of the `DbStruct` and `StructArrayList` models, it's not required as there is a codegenerator and maven plugin that harnesses that generator.
+While you could hand-craft your implementation of the `DbStruct` and `StructArrayList` models, it's not required as there is a codegen and maven plugin that harnesses that generator.

 You can also pull the [StringTemplate][20] ([templates][21]) files from this repository and use them as a starting point for further customizing your model implementation.
+The plugin will look for these files in `src/main/resources/templates` unless your configuration tells it otherwise.
+If you don't supply your own StringTemplate group files, the code generator will use the ones supplied with the library.

 The code generator only pulls model data from PPAS in the assumption that it is the single source of truth - it could further be extended to support Oracle, but that wasn't on the roadmap.